fbellom/uprrp-knowledge-xfer/docs/demos/nodeapp.md

 Let's review each command

-- docker run: will start a new instance of the conatiner image.
+- **docker run**: will start a new instance of the conatiner image.
-- p HOST:CONTAINER: is the port Host will use to allow access from outside world to container
+- **p HOST:CONTAINER**: is the port Host will use to allow access from outside world to container
-- rm: is to make the container ephimeral, so when you stop it, it will be destroyed
+- **rm**: is to make the container ephimeral, so when you stop it, it will be destroyed
-- name: is to assign a meaninful name to the instance
+- **name**: is to assign a meaninful name to the instance

 After the execution, you can use curl again to test the application.